achelimed/ReactiveConfig/PITCHME.md

 ```
 ---
 #### OPS
+###### Alternatives to default `application.conf`

-If you want to reload the config from another file, use system properties as follows (as allowed by the Typesafe Config library).
+If you want to reload the config from another file, use system properties (as allowed by the Typesafe Config library):

 ```bash
     -Dconfig.resource="another-file"